Warsaw Uprising: 1989 to present

 In December 1989, the Polish Constitution was revised to remove reference to the socialist order.
 Marxist references from the Soviet occupation were removed and the name of the country was changed back to the Polish Republic.
 For the first time since 1944, the Warsaw Uprising could be discussed, researched, and memorialized.

 Numerous issues have made research into the Warsaw Uprising difficult.
 Understanding was boosted by the revolutions of 1989 due to the abolition of censorship and increased access to state archives.
 Yet access to some material in British, Polish and ex-Soviet archives was still restricted, with some records still classified.
 According to the British Government, other records of the Polish government were destroyed.

 On 1 August 1994, Poland held a ceremony commemorating the 50th anniversary of the Uprising to which both the German and Russian presidents were invited.
-Guests included German President Roman Herzog and U.S. Vice President Al Gore.
-The Russian President Boris Yeltsin declined the invitation.
-At the 1994 President Herzog, on behalf of Germany, was the first German statesman to apologize for German atrocities committed against the Polish nation during the Uprising.
-During the 60th anniversary of the Uprising in 2004, official delegations included German Chancellor Gerhard Schröder, UK deputy Prime Minister John Prescott and US Secretary of State Colin Powell; Pope John Paul II sent a letter to the mayor of Warsaw, Lech Kaczyński, on this occasion.
-Russia once again did not send a representative.
+Guests included German president Roman Herzog and U.S. vice president Al Gore.
+The Russian president Boris Yeltsin declined the invitation.
+At the event, Herzog, on behalf of Germany, was the first German statesman to apologize for German atrocities committed against the Polish nation during the Uprising.
+During the 60th anniversary of the Uprising in 2004, official delegations included German chancellor Gerhard Schröder, UK deputy prime minister John Prescott and US secretary of state Colin Powell; Pope John Paul II sent a letter to the mayor of Warsaw, Lech Kaczyński, on this occasion.
+Russia again did not send a representative.
 A day before, 31 July 2004, the Warsaw Uprising Museum opened in Warsaw.

 Warsaw Uprising Memorial Day

-Efforts by President Lech Kaczyński in 2009 led to recognition of August 1 as a State holiday, Narodowy Dzień Pamięci Powstania Warszawskiego,.
+Efforts by President Lech Kaczyński in 2009 led to recognition of 1 August as a State holiday, Narodowy Dzień Pamięci Powstania Warszawskiego,.

 The preamble of the act reads: